martskins/apis-uy/README.es.md

 {
   "id": 2, //Subsecuent id
+  "name": "Tipo de Cambio", //Name that appears on the left navigation bar and as a title of the service "description": `
+Esta API devuelve la cotización actual basada en el sitio del [Banco Central del Uruguay](http://www.bcu.gub.uy/Paginas/Default.aspx).
+  `, //Description in md format that appears below the title, beware with spaces because it will understand them as a code block and add a pre to it
-  "name": "Tipo de Cambio", //Name that appears on the left navigation bar and as a title of the service "description": "Lorem Ipsum", //Description that appears on below the title "slug": "currency", //The url slug (not in use now) "url": "http://webservice.solcre.com/cotizacion", //The API url "type": "jsonp", //The API request type, can be `jsonp` or `rest`
+  "slug": "currency", //The url slug (not in use now) "url": "http://webservice.solcre.com/cotizacion", //The API url "type": "jsonp", //The API request type, can be `jsonp` or `rest`